clusterlink-net/clusterlink/CONTRIBUTING.md

 ## Asking for Help

-All contributors will might get stuck sometimes.
+All contributors might get stuck sometimes.
 The best way to reach us with a question when contributing is to ask on:

-* The original github issue
+* The original GitHub issue
 * The [developer mailing list](TODO missing link)
 * Our [Slack channel](TODO missing link)